Scaling limit for a long-range divisible sandpile: Introduction

 The constant $c_n$ is the normalizing constant, and the constant $k_n$ is equal to

-As we mentioned before, we choose $r<M$ to ensure that $k_1$ defined in \eqref{kdim1} is positive.
-The existence of such constants is the subject of Lemma \ref{knpositive}.
-Moreover, as a consequence of the proof of Lemma \ref{knpositive} we have that $k_n$ is also positive for the same choice of the parameters $r$ and $M$.
+As we mentioned before, we choose $r$ and $M$ in order to ensure that $k_1$ defined in \eqref{kdim1} is positive.
+The existence of such parameters is the subject of Lemma \ref{knpositive}.
+Moreover, as a consequence of the proof of Lemma \ref{knpositive} we also have that $k_n$ is also positive for the same choice of the parameters $r$ and $M$.
+In Lemmas \ref{knpositive} and \ref{cn-to-c} we prove that $k_n$ and $c_n$ are converging to positive constants.
 Note that the truncation remains macroscopically constant.

-For a function $f$ defined in $\frac{1}{n}\bb Z^2$, define the discrete, truncated fractional Laplacian as
+For a function $f$ defined in $\frac{1}{n}\mathbb Z^2$, define the discrete, truncated fractional Laplacian as